Backyard Explorers Virtual Summer Camp

 This virtual camp topic explores the diverse plant life you can find in Summit Metro Parks and in your own back yard!

 Activity: Make a Plant Press

-Join Naturalist Dave as he uses a homemade plant press that can be built from a cardboard box!
-You’ll learn how to collect and dry plants, as well as some of the ways you can use them.
-Click here
+Learn how to collect and dry plants, as well as some of the ways you can use them.

-Join Interpretive Naturalist Joe to learn how the shapes, colors and growth patterns of leaves that can help you identify what kind of trees are growing in your back yard.
+Learn how the shapes, colors and growth patterns of leaves can help you identify what kind of trees are growing in your back yard.
 Download our dichotomous tree key

 Activity: Milk carton bird feeder

 Learn the basics of bird identification and how to keep a journal of your bird observations.
 Use the provided bird stencil to sketch in your journal the birds you see.

 Discover how to create a bird-friendly space right in your own back yard!
 Learn what birds need to survive and identify some ways you can make your yard more attractive to birds.

 Learn what insects you might find outside, how to help them and how to attract them to your yard.